HusPhil/ideas.ai/README.md

 # IDEA: Interactive Development and Exploration Assistant 🤖
 ## Ideas.ai: Your Creative Playground
-💡 **IDEA.ai is an interactive platform designed to assist individuals, particularly students, in generating fresh ideas through artificial intelligence.** 🤖 It facilitates a collaborative environment where users can leverage AI to explore and develop innovative concepts. 🌐
+💡 **Ideas.ai is an interactive platform designed to assist individuals, particularly students, in generating fresh ideas through artificial intelligence.** 🤖 It facilitates a collaborative environment where users can leverage AI to explore and develop innovative concepts. 🌐
 [Download the App here!](https://drive.google.com/drive/u/1/folders/1JvOqooKC-B-Qq9rbWJcoc64LmKh7Swrz)